rayniP2342/ECOSTRESS_Chapter1/Docs/LitReview/RandomPapers.md

 ## Alvarez et al 2011

 *Alvarez, L.J., Epstein, H.E., Li, J. and Okin, G.S., 2011.
 Spatial patterns of grasses and shrubs in an arid grassland environment.
 Ecosphere, 2(9), pp.1-30.*

+## Bull, 1997

+*Bull, W.B., 1997.
+Discontinuous ephemeral streams.
+Geomorphology, 19(3-4), pp.227-276.*

+- Ephemeral stream are more sensitive to climatic and anthropogrenic disturbances than perennial streams especially in semiaird regions
+- Due to high sediment supply from hillslopes during infrequent high magnitude storms
+- Also due to lack of baseflow
+- Lack of stable vegetation increases vulnerability to erosion and sediment transport